ellacrity/recoil-vscodium-theme/README.md

 hours.
 Every theme had defects, or missing features that I needed for maximum productivity.
 Instead of putting together a "solution" which simply overrided some common theme, I created my own from the ground up.

-### Should I use This?

-This theme is tailored to my specific needs, and I make incremental changes using an iterative approach to development.
-I do work extensively with [`Rust`][rust-lang], but occasionally with [`Go`][go-lang] for network-based tools.
-More recently, I have discovered a wonderful language called "[`Zig`][zig-lang]".
-Basic, functional support exists for `Zig` and it will likely be prioritized when applying updates to this theme.

-**TL;DR**: If you do not work with the languages listed above, then this extension is probably not for you!
-And that is okay!
-Also, if you would like to see a language added and don't mind helping out, I would absolutely love contributions!!

-## Development Status

-This project is currently under **active development**.

-### Registries

-This extension is available for both VSCodium vailable for both VSCodium and VSCode.

-The goal for this project is to provide custom themes based on a shared palette.
-Variants will be introduced to the project in the near future.

-for VSCodium with a focus on providing full semantic token support for various programming languages.

 ### Official Language Support

 The following languages and serialization formats are supported: